 The staff make sure to stream all major sports events on the large-screen TV.
 Also available is a book exchange and board-games.

 All wonderful ways to break the ice with new friends, wouldn’t you agree?

-Euro Youth Hostel is a top pick for:
+Euro Youth Hostel Germany Munich is a top pick for:

 Are there any cheap hostels in Munich?
-There can be cheaper and the cheapest hostels than the ones mentioned above.
+We all know that hostels in Munich Germany are not that cheap.
+Yes, there can be cheaper and the cheapest hostels than the ones mentioned above.

 In our opinion, it’s not worth it to go with the cheapest hostel out there.